dealingwith/MU_TEKS/README.md

    > TBA

 (5)  Digital citizenship.
 The student practices safe, responsible, legal, and ethical behavior while using digital tools and resources.
 The student is expected to:
-   (A)  adhere to acceptable use policies reflecting positive social behavior in the digital environment;
+   * (A)  adhere to acceptable use policies reflecting positive social behavior in the digital environment;
+   > Students will create a culturre of cooperation, set of rules, and server etiquette.

-   (B)  respect the intellectual property of others;
+   * (B)  respect the intellectual property of others;
+   > Students will only deconstruct areas that they created and will refrain from "griefing"

-   (C)  abide by copyright law and the Fair Use Guidelines for Educational Multimedia;
+   * (C)  abide by copyright law and the Fair Use Guidelines for Educational Multimedia;
+   >

-   (D)  protect and honor the individual privacy of oneself and others;
+   * (D)  protect and honor the individual privacy of oneself and others;
+   > Students will create a culturre of cooperation, set of rules, and server etiquette.

-   (E)  follow the rules of digital etiquette;
+   * (E)  follow the rules of digital etiquette;
+   > Students will create a culturre of cooperation, set of rules, and server etiquette.

-   (F)  practice safe, legal, and responsible use of information and technology; and (G)  comply with fair use guidelines and digital safety rules.
+   * (F)  practice safe, legal, and responsible use of information and technology; and
+   >

+   * (G)  comply with fair use guidelines and digital safety rules.
+   >

 (6)  Technology operations and concepts.
 The student demonstrates knowledge and appropriate use of technology systems, concepts, and operations.
 The student is expected to:
    (A)  demonstrate an understanding of technology concepts, including terminology for the use of operating systems, network systems, virtual systems, and learning systems appropriate for Grades 3-5 learning;